mirshaf/vector-processor/README.md

 ![Screenshot (4476)](https://github.com/mirshaf/vector-processor/assets/119650737/401cb42c-22e5-4887-9c1d-c469a8bc440f)

-The report in *Documents->Extra-Report* delves into the details of this simulation, what it means, what are the expected results, and how the functionality of the described vector processor is practically proven by its testbench.
+The report in *Documents->Extra-Report* delves into the details of this simulation, what it means, how to read its results and why they make sense, and how the functionality of the described vector processor is practically proven by its testbench.

 ## Author
 - [Me](https://github.com/mirshaf)